elvirosmanov1989-alt/elvirosmanov1989-alt/README.md

 - Implemented GitOps workflows using ArgoCD
 - Packaged applications with Helm
 - Integrated HashiCorp Vault for secure secret management
-- Configured Prometheus, Grafana and Loki for monitoring and centralized logging
+- Configured Prometheus, Grafana, and Loki for monitoring and centralized logging
 - Implemented Kubernetes RBAC and production-style infrastructure
 - Hosted and managed the complete application and infrastructure in a home lab environment